-For the year to date seven new Biodiversity Plans have been completed for the owners of KNE sites.
-In addition to this, work is progressing steadily on plans for a further seventeen KNEs to be completed this year.
+For the year to date seventeen new Biodiversity Plans have been prepared for the owners of KNE sites.
+In addition to this, work is progressing steadily on plans for a further seven KNEs to be completed this year.

 Initiate and support implementation of work programmes on all KNE's with a biodiversity plan.